ethan-dowler/arthur-the-armorer-rails/README.md

   - track time spent during campaign (in-game days)
   - talk to NPCs to get information or trigger narrative events
 - Dialogue
-  - NPCs respond when Arthur interacts with them
+  - NPCs respond when you interacts with them
   - allow player to choose how to respond to NPC, when appropriate
 - Party system
   - add party members to the roster through the course of the campaign